Discreet Confidential Consultation (213) 374-3952

 So, this could be a complete defense to the crime.
 Of course, the prosecutors and police know this, so how they try to get around it is they're going to find evidence on cell phones and computers that show the defendant knew the person was under the age of 18.
 Of course, they're going to ask the alleged victim whether they told the defendant they were younger than 18.
 They're going to ask the defendant.

-Consult with Our Sex Crime Defense Attorneys
+Consult with Our Sex Crime Defense Attorneys to ensure you have the best legal guidance and defense strategy in place.

 About the Author